Solly March: 2022–23: Continued impressive performances

-2023–24: Albion's European debut
+2023–24: Albion's European debut and injury struggles

 March scored the opening goal in Brighton's first match of the season on 12 August, their first of four in the 4–1 home win over newly promoted Luton Town.
 A week later, March scored a brace with Brighton winning 4–1 again, this time away at Wolverhampton Wanderers.
+On 21 September, he made his UEFA Europa League debut in a 3–2 home defeat against AEK Athens.
+A month later, on 21 October, he sustained a knee injury in a 2–1 defeat against Manchester City, which sidelined him for over a year.

+2024–26: Prolonged injury setbacks

+In April 2025, March suffered another knee injury that ruled him out for 11 months.
+He eventually made his return on 1 March 2026, coming on as a late substitute in a 2–1 victory over Nottingham Forest.
+He departed the club by the end of the 2025–26 season.

 International career

 March was named by Gareth Southgate as a forward in the England under-21 squad in May 2014.
 The squad would play a 2015 UEFA European Under-21 Championship qualification match against Wales and at least four games at the Toulon Tournament.
 March had not previously played for England at any level.
 He made his England under-20 debut when starting in a 3–0 win over Qatar on 22 May.
 On 27 March 2017, March scored his first international goal in an under-21 friendly against Denmark with a shot from outside the box in a 4–0 away victory.